What Causes Mental Illness? Genetics, Environment, Risk Factors

 What Causes Mental Illness?
 Environment, Lifestyle

-To answer the question of what causes mental illness, researchers also turn to environment, the world in which someone lives and functions.
+To answer the question of what causes mental illness, researchers also turn to the environment, the world in which someone lives and functions.
 Environmental causes are causes external to the person.
 This is a broad category whose list is extensive.
 Just a few examples are

 - chronic stressors, such as economic hardship or social struggles